 The statues, which are commonly referred to as “Statue A” and “Statue B,” were originally cast using the lost-wax technique.

-Bronze figures from ancient Greece are incredibly rare, as many works of art were melted down for their bronze over the many centuries that have intervened, so it could be reused to make weapons or coins.
+Bronze figures from ancient Greece are incredibly rare, as many works of art were melted down for their bronze over the many centuries that have intervened, so that it could be reused to make weapons or coins.